Apple Butter Cheesecake Ice Cream in Apple Bowls #AppleButterRecipes

 Apple Butter Cheesecake Ice Cream in Apple Bowls

-Did you know that Musselman’s Apple Butter is a highly concentrated form of apple sauce?
+Did you know apple butter is a highly concentrated form of apple sauce?
 The long and slow cooking of the apples caramelizes the fruit sugars for rich taste and texture.
 It is available in stores nationally all year round, so you don’t have to wait for fall.
-For those of you watching what you eat, apple butter does not contain dairy butter, is fat free, cholesterol free, sodium free, preservative free, and gluten free.

 Apple Butter Cheeseake Ice Cream in Apple Bowls